apache/maven-site/content/markdown/repositories/artifacts.md

 ## Artifact Properties

-The artifacts that Maven uses internally have the following properties:
+The artifacts that Maven uses internally have the following coordinate properties:

 |    Name     |                   Description                   |
 |-------------|-------------------------------------------------|